interdiscipline/lockup/README.md

 The visitor is redirected and the cookie is set without them ever seeing the Lockup splash page.

-(Lockup also makes a rudimentary attempt to block major search engine bots/crawlers from following this link and indexing the site, just in case it ever gets out into the wild.)
+(Lockup also makes a rudimentary attempt based on user agent to block major search engine bots/crawlers from following this link and indexing the site, just in case it ever gets out into the wild.)